sagivo/nodejs-addons/README.md

 # Advance use

-Node is moving fast, also the underlyne v8 engine.
+Node is moving fast, also the underline v8 engine.
 This is why it is best to get some use of the [nan](https://github.com/nodejs/nan) npm library.
-The idea behind is to support a unify wrapper on top of the v8 engine so your native calls will be v8 version egnostic.
+The idea behind is to support a unify wrapper on top of the v8 engine so your native calls will be v8 version agnostic.
 Most of the calls will have similar signiture and this way we won't need to change the compiled version any time there's a new one.
 Let's look on a slightly more advance sample.
 The first change we will need is to add this code to the `binding.gyp` file under `targets`:

 ```json